how I

 - I do stretching as a part of my wind down routine before bed or yoga class

-3. Strength training: focusing on time under tension, heavy weights, and progressive overload.
-I lift weights 2-3 a week.
+3. Strength training: 5 times a week currently, focusing on time under tension, heavy weights, and progressive overload.

 week at a glance: